laurelherting/lmh-headspace/AWS/architecture.md

   * work can be stopped and restarted without adverse effect
   * cost effective
 * migrate an existing database to AWS

+### EC2-AMIs
+* Acts as template for root volume
+* AMIs are Regional
+* Can only launch into region from which it is stored
+* AMIs can be copied between Regions
+* AMIs can be shared privately with specific AWS Account Numbers
+* Defaults
+	* Newly created AMIs default to Private
+* AMIs can be instance-store or EBS backed

 ### EC2-Spread Placement Group (deployment)
 * Q: How to: Deploy clustered application on a small number of EC2 instances.